ivandevp/Book/chapter-1.md

 ## Including Routes

 In app.js, we mapped a route `/hello` to call an anonymous function and that anonymous function served up some simple content.
 This works fine, but as our app grows, we probably aren't going to want all of our logic to be within our main app.js file.
-To seperate it up a bit and keep things a little more tidy, we're going to move our route functions to a new file called routes.js.
+To separate it up a bit and keep things a little more tidy, we're going to move our route functions to a new file called routes.js.
 So let's create a routes.js file in the same directory as app.js.

 Now in app.js, lets import our routes file so that we can use it.
 At the top of our file, below `var app = express();` add the following line